 It’s also interesting to note that the Hague Convention prohibits JHP use.
 Essentially, the hollow point design is too effective at killing targets.
 That’s why NATO forces currently use only full metal jacket or ball ammunition.
 When this ammo is used, it will typically wound a soldier but not kill with the same efficacy as JHP.

 The other purpose, and one that is most discussed, is for personal protection.
-Not only will a hollow point deliver a more effective shot to the target, they are considered safer to the general public because there is less chance of over-penetration.
+Not only will a hollow point deliver a more effective shot to the target, many consider them safer to the general public because there is less chance of over-penetration.
 Hollow points do not, in most cases, exit the target, and even when one does, it has significantly slowed.

 There is also less chance that a hollow point could go through drywall and other materials, which is a possibility with full metal jacket rounds.
 So, in the event you miss your target, the odds of hurting someone that is a bystander in another room and not a threat in a self-defense situation goes down with the expanding projectile.